Juan-Carlos-D/Juan-Carlos-D/README.md

 🤖 Currently expanding my proficiency in AI and Algorithm Engineering.

-🎒 On a mission to augment my skills and secure a software developer internship.
+🎒 On a mission to augment my skills and secure an internship role to contribute and expand my knowledge.

 🖥️ Learning more about Data Structures and Algorithms